 This is a good interview.
 Trust me.
 You’re not going to want to miss this.
 Just hit play now.
 Then grab a copy of Tim’s latest book – The 4-Hour Chef.

 Timothy Ferriss needs no introduction.
 I interviewed him previously about his 4-Hour Workweek book, a runaway success that virtually every person I talk to has read.
-Today he joined me on the EJ Podcast to talk about his latest book, The 4-Hour Chef.
+Today he joined me on my podcast to talk about his latest book, The 4-Hour Chef.

 To be clear, this is NOT an interview about cooking.